RADAR: Benchmarking Language Models on Imperfect Tabular Data: Background and Related Work

-\benchname~advances this line of research by introducing perturbations aimed at evaluating a challenging and practically relevant notion of robustness: whether models can \textit{detect} and appropriately \textit{handle} data artifacts during analytical reasoning.
-For example, a model should recognize that a taxi ride with a short duration but an extremely long distance is implausible—and take appropriate action such as excluding it from a fare average calculation.\footnote{To support objective evaluation, we design tasks such that there is an objective correct action.} To support such evaluations, we crowdsource complex, domain-diverse tables and introduce schema-aware perturbations that reflect the scale, messiness, and irregularities typical of real-world data.
+To support such evaluations, we crowdsource complex, domain-diverse tables and introduce schema-aware perturbations that reflect the scale, messiness, and irregularities typical of real-world data.
 Moreover, little is known about how model performance scales with table size, despite real-world data often spanning hundreds or thousands of rows and requiring long-context reasoning.
 Existing benchmarks, however, typically use small tables and do not support control over table sizes. \benchname~fills this gap by enabling systematic variation in table size while holding task semantics and complexity constant, drawing inspiration from recent long-context reasoning benchmarks~\cite{shaham-etal-2023-zeroscrolls, yen2025helmet, levy-etal-2024-task, hsieh2024ruler}.
 This allows precise evaluation of how table size affects tabular reasoning performance.

 \xhdr{Data Analysis with Language Models} Beyond table QA, LMs are increasingly being developed as general-purpose data science agents, capable of writing code, using tools, and executing end-to-end analyses~\cite{ChatGPTDataAnalyst, MicrosoftCopilotExcel2024, colabAgent, TableauAgent2024, Gottweis2025TowardsAA}, along with a wave of new benchmarks~\cite{wu2024daco, gu_blade, infidagent, liu_qrdata_2024, zhang2024benchmarking, chen2025scienceagentbench}.
 However, existing benchmarks often assume clean datasets and none systematically assess whether models are resistant to data quality issues that precede any valid analysis, a foundational first step for reliable inference and reproducibility~\cite{gu_analysts_respond, steegen_multiverse}. \benchname~complements these efforts by introducing schema-aware data imperfections—capturing real-world challenges such as missing data, outliers, formatting irregularities, and logical inconsistencies.
 This enables a targeted evaluation of whether models are truly \textit{data-aware}: capable of detecting and responding to the kinds of imperfections that frequently compromise real-world data analyses.